Obstetrical Services at Los Alamos Medical Center

 The birth of your child is an experience you will always remember.
 At Los Alamos Medical Center, we want to share in that preparation through our free childbirth education classes.
 Our certified childbirth educator leads you through: body and hormonal changes in pregnancy, birth, and postpartum; options for labor and delivery, as well as coping measures; breastfeeding; and what to expect as you bring your baby home.
 Our guest speakers in each series – an OB, a pediatrician, a neonatal nurse practitioner, and representatives of local community resources – round out the classes.

-- All classes are Wednesday evenings, 6pm to 8:15pm
+All classes are Wednesday evenings, 6pm to 8:30pm (except Series 2)

 If you are interested in attending one of our free prenatal classes please complete our sign-up form.